-Q4 2016 earnings season is pretty much done.
+Q4 earnings season for 2016 is pretty much done.

-According to factset, 99% of companies have reported and we’re seeing a 4.9% earnings growth rate in Q42016 which is nice and it’s the first time we’ve seen two consecutive quarters of earnings growth since Q42014 and Q12015.
+According to factset, 99% of companies have reported.
+We’re seeing a 4.9% earnings growth rate in Q4 2016.
+That is pretty decent and it’s the first time we’ve seen two consecutive quarters of earnings growth since Q4 2014 and Q1 2015.

 The stock market has seen market large price inflation despite not seeing any substantial earnings growth since 2014.
 CY2014 S&P 500 EPS was $118.96 and CY2016 will end up near $119.14.

 That means that pretty much all of the price appreciation since 2014 has been driven by P/E expansion.
-That’s not great to see from a long term investing standpoint as P/E expansion can only go so far and needs to be backed up by E expansion in order to sustain long term results.
+That’s not great to see from a long term investing standpoint.
+P/E expansion can only go so far.
+It really needs to be backed up by earnings expansion in order to sustain long term results.

-I think the 2 months of growth is an excellent start but 2017 really needs to show some growth if investors are to get more comfortable around where the stock market is pricing securities right now.
-There are certainly some proposed changes from the new administration that might spur earnings but those are still out in the future and it’s unclear how much of that will actually come to fruition.
+I think the 2 months of growth is an excellent start.
+However, 2017 really needs to show some growth if investors are to get more comfortable around where the stock market is pricing securities right now.
+There are certainly some proposed changes from the new administration that might spur earnings.
+However, those are still out in the future and it’s unclear how much of that will actually come to fruition.

-The truth is that EPS estimates for CY2017 have continued to shrink down from $134.50 in September of last year to $131.28 right now which shows that some of those growth assumptions might be getting pushed off into 2018.
+The truth is that EPS estimates for CY2017 have continued to shrink.
+They’re down from $134.50 in September of last year to $131.28 right now.
+That shows that some of those growth assumptions might be getting pushed off into 2018.

-Still, 2017 estimates show 10% growth and would be awesome to see but keep in mind that 2016 projections also called for sizable growth that never actually materialized.
+Still, 2017 estimates show 10% growth.
+That would be awesome to see.
+However, keep in mind that 2016 projections also called for sizable growth that never actually materialized.

-There’s been a lot of comfort around mediocrity in the market the past few years due to low interest rates driving money out of suddenly low yielding alternative investments and into rapidly growing stocks.
+There’s been a lot of comfort around mediocrity in the market the past few years.
+That’s all due to low interest rates.
+Low interest rates drive money out of suddenly low yielding alternative investments into rapidly growing stocks.

-It seems like that might change soon due to solid economic headwinds and likely continued interest rate bumps that might make other investments a bit more attractive.
+It seems like that might change soon due to solid economic headwinds.
+We are likely to see interest rate bumps that might make other investments a bit more attractive.
 It’s hard to say how that will impact the market in the long term but high yielding securities like REITs will likely take a hit in the short term.

-I’m a long term investor and short term price appreciation isn’t ideal for me as P/E expansion simply means things are getting more expensive so any additional purchases I make and will continue to make are bought at a premium.
+I’m a long term investor and short term price appreciation isn’t ideal for me.
+P/E expansion simply means things are getting more expensive.
+Any additional purchases I make and will continue to make are bought at a price premium.
 If earnings don’t catch up with prices then there’s the real possibility of mediocre long term returns as prices eventually revert to the mean.

-I’m not a market timer so I’m staying in the market no matter what and I enjoy seeing my portfolio grow every month but I’m also realistic about what price appreciation without growth means for long term returns.
+I’m not a market timer so I’m staying in the market no matter what.
+Like many, I enjoy seeing my portfolio grow every month.
+I’m also realistic about what price appreciation without growth means for long term returns.

-We’ll start getting Q1 results sometime in April and we’ll see if that 10% growth rate is realistic or if the market is being a bit too optimistic.
-I think Q1 is too early to make a certain judgement but it’ll be a time where we get more clarity around this administrations healthcare and tax plans as well which should give a clearer view to where this market is heading.
+We’ll start getting Q1 results sometime in April.
+Then, we’ll see if that 10% growth rate is realistic or if the market is being a bit too optimistic.
+I think Q1 is too early to make a certain judgement.
+However, it’ll be a time where we get more clarity around this administrations healthcare and tax plans as well.
+That should give a clearer view to where this market is heading.

 With all that said, it’s portfolio time.
-I was on my way to 400k last month and the market has continued to grow so let’s see if I’m there this month or if it’ll take another solid month to put me over that milestone.
+I was on my way to 400k last month and the market has continued to grow.
+Let’s see if I’m there this month or if it’ll take another solid month to put me over that milestone.